German reading comprehension is one of the essential things you need to learn if you want to get fluent in the German language.

 When you learn how to make those assumptions, you will be able to not only understand the context of a text but also grasp the intention of the text.
 If you are unfamiliar with this methodology, I suggest you try it with a text in your native language first.

-After you get used to it, it’s time to start practicing the same approach with German short stories to improve your German reading comprehension.
+After you get used to it, it’s time to start practicing the same approach with German short stories.

 If you develop this method over time, it will shorten the time you have to spend reading a text, as you will be able to grasp the true meaning of a text more quicker.